Lkruitwagen/deepsentinel/README.md

 ## Acknowledgements

 We are extremely grateful for the ongoing support of [DescartesLabs Impact Science Programme](https://www.descarteslabs.com/impact_science/) and [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) programme.

+### tensorboard

+To use tensorboard to view experiments, run:

+    tensorboard --logdir /path/to/deepsentinel/experiments/tensorboard

+This should start tensorboard running, usually at `localhost:6006`.
+To view tensorboard in your browser, create a remote ssh tunnel to your machine:

+    ssh -N -f -L localhost:6006:localhost:6006 <username>@<ip-address>

+Or on gcloud (you may need to be logged in with `gcloud auth login`):

+    gcloud beta compute ssh --zone "<your-instance-zone>" "<your-instance-name>" --project "<your-instance-project>" -- -L 6006:localhost:6006